wurmlab/SBC361-programming-in-R/2017/practical1.md

 ```R
 names_vec <- gsub(pattern = ".*:", replacement = "", x = names_correct_vec)
 ```
-Have a look inside the variable names_vec.
+Have a look inside the variable `names_vec`.
 We have successfully isolated the genus and species names away from the pesky ID tags, even though the exact format of the tags may vary between different entries.
 Tricks like this can save us a great deal of time - especially when our data set is thousands of lines long.
 In fact, we have only skimmed the surface of what regular expressions can do - I encourage anyone who is interested to take a deeper look.

 #### Q3.
 What does the pattern "..x.." mean in a regular expression?